whiteken/NL-TrainTimes/README.md

 Eventually, I then got fed up with typos, afterall maybe the train would in fact be on time, so time was precious!
 Major props to [@bielawb](https://github.com/bielawb) for the help with tab expansion :)

-Then I went to PowerShell Conf EU<sup>[1](#myfootnote1)</sup>  and was inspired to paramterise the script, turn it into a functions and put this all into a module which could be shared!
+Then I went to PowerShell Conf EU<sup>[1](#myfootnote1)</sup> and was inspired to paramterise the script, turn it into a couple of functions and put them all into a shareable module.

 ```powershell